inventage/atlassian-bitbucket-diy-backup/README.md

 * `ZFS_HOME_TANK_NAME` has been replaced with `ZFS_FILESYSTEM_NAMES`, an array containing filesystem names for the shared home, as well as any data stores.
 This is only required if `FILESYSTEM_TYPE` is set to `zfs`.

 **Note:** EBS snapshots are now tagged with the device name they are a snapshot of.
-If snapshots were taken previous, they will not have this tag, and as a result:
+If snapshots were taken previously, they will not have this tag, and as a result:
 * Old ebs snapshots without a "Device" tag won't be cleaned up automatically
 * Restoring from an old ebs snapshot without a "Device" tag will fail